ZHAW Digital Health Lab

 We face the challenges of digitalization in the healthcare sector by developing solutions for healthcare innovations.
 Through its broad base within ZHAW, the ZHAW Digital Health Lab combines the expertise of specialized research groups in technology, healthcare, and business.
 This forms a unique breeding ground for digital health solutions throughout Switzerland.

 We aim to be a leading, internationally recognized Swiss competence center in digital health.
-To achieve this, we rely on interdisciplinary cooperation and scientific exchange between our members.
+To achieve this, we rely on interdisciplinary cooperation and scientific exchange between our supporters.
 We work closely with service providers, industry representatives, health insurance companies, policy-makers, and other research partners to facilitate research, innovation, and technology transfer.

 The ZHAW Digital Health Lab creates innovations for the healthcare sector that focus on people.
 We improve health care and promote technology transfer between science, industry and society.